 Don’t forget to stop at Snow Shack for the most extensive list of Snow Cones (or raspas as we call them).

 End the Day Relaxing with Views of the River

-What is vacation without a little time to lay back!
-As a city that used to be the mecca for natural healing, there’s no better way to end the trip then with a good book and views of the river at Inn on the River.
+What is vacation without a little time to lay back?
+As a city that used to be a mecca for natural healing, there’s no better way to end the trip then with a good book and views of the river from the Inn on the River’s backyard.

 Things to Do in Glen Rose: Final Thoughts

 For a little town, there’s a surprising number of diverse things to do in Glen Rose; a mixture of things to do and experiences to help you relax.

 What I loved about the Inn on the River are the many signs that remind you to relax, and while we made sure to get out and see dinosaur tracks, the town’s history, and animals, we also enjoyed long breakfasts, naps, and books by the river.
 After all, while vacationing is about exploring, it’s also about leaving refreshed and ready to take on Monday!
 Glen Rose is the ultimate spot to do just that!

 Grab Margaritas & a Pineapple Taco Plate

 Now I wouldn’t have expected Glen Rose to have amazing Mexican food and I didn’t know pineapples went in tacos, but I stand corrected.
 Cafe Azteca has a pineapple dish with shrimp, steak, chorizo, and peppers!
 While it was probably one of the stranger dishes I have had, the flavor was amazing and I don’t know where else I could get such a special dish!